Desserts/TreatsDelicious Chocolate Chip Banana Bread with a Twist

 Chocolate Chip Banana Bread Ingredients

-• 1 bag of chocolate chips or 2 cups (I used milk chocolate or you can use semi-sweet or a mix of both)
+• 1 bag of semi-sweet chocolate chips or 2 cups

 • 1 cup of salted butter softened